GreenSoupDeveloper/GreenSoupDeveloper/README.md

 ![gifmaker_me](https://github.com/GreenSoupDeveloper/GreenSoupDeveloper/assets/109924369/5be6c8b7-8a03-45ee-b5ee-c42b7a733890)

 * Im a amateur Programmer, Musician and a bit of Graphic Artist. i live in Venezuela and i like the soup <Strong>lol</Strong>.
-* Im currently learning Source Engine development.
+* Im currently learning Source Engine development and studying the DOOM source code.
 * I want to be a professional programmer :)

 ### My Discord: greensoupdev